 What is a chargeback?

 A chargeback takes place when you pursue a credit to your account for a purchase via your credit card issuer.
-While it may be possible to pursue a refund or another fix for your transaction with the merchant you purchased from directly, a chargeback effectively leaves your credit card issuer and other parties in charge of making a determination in your case.
+While it may be possible to pursue a refund or another fix for your transaction directly with the merchant you purchased from, a chargeback effectively leaves your credit card issuer and other parties in charge of making a determination in your case.

 Chargebacks save consumers time when it comes to figuring out how to get their money back when a transaction goes awry.
 You may need to provide your credit card issuer with details and proof of your chargeback claim, but your credit card issuer will reach out to the merchant, figure out what went wrong and decide whether you pay for the transaction or not.